Netanyahu, at UN, vows that Israel will keep 'degrading Hezbollah' until its objectives are met

+Shortly after Netanyahu wrapped up his speech, the Israeli military said it carried out a strike on Hezbollah's headquarters in Beirut, which caused huge blasts in the city.

 “Israel has every right to remove this threat and return our citizens to their home safely.
-And that’s exactly what we’re doing ... we’ll continue degrading Hezbollah until all our objectives are met," Netanyahu said.
+And that’s exactly what we’re doing ... we’ll continue degrading Hezbollah until all our objectives are met," Netanyahu said to a gallery that — at least from the crowd noise — appeared replete with his supporters.

 “Just imagine if terrorists turned El Paso and San Diego into ghost towns ...
 How long would the American government tolerate that?" he said, shaking his fist in emphasis.
 “Yet Israel has been tolerating this intolerable situation for almost a year.
 Well, I’ve come here today to say: Enough is enough.”